 Hugging Face: The Platform for Open Source AI

 If there is one platform that has made the open source AI ecosystem possible at scale, it is Hugging Face.
-Founded in 2016 as a chatbot company, Hugging Face pivoted to become the infrastructure layer for AI model distribution — the GitHub of machine learning models, datasets, and demo applications.
+Founded in 2016 as a chatbot company, Hugging Face pivoted to become the infrastructure layer for AI model distribution.
+It is effectively the GitHub of machine learning models, datasets, and demo applications.

 The Hub hosts over 1 million model repositories as of early 2026, including every major open weights release.
 Downloading a model is two lines of Python.
 Running inference through the Transformers library is a handful more.
 For developers who need to go beyond what Ollama provides — custom inference pipelines, model evaluation, integration into ML workflows — Hugging Face is the starting point.